Charleston Co. Council selects new medical provider for Al Cannon Detention Center

 NORTH CHARLESTON, S.C.
 (WCBD) – Charleston County Council voted to officially select VitalCore Health Strategies as the Al Cannon Detention Center’s new medical provider, but Charleston County Sheriff Kristin Graziano is not pleased by the decision.

-An evaluation committee made up of four detention center staff members and one Charleston County Council member recommended VitalCore Health Strategies, a medical provider Graziano has recently voiced apprehension about.
+An evaluation committee made up of four detention center staff members and one employee who works for Charleston County under the administrator recommended VitalCore Health Strategies, a medical provider Graziano has recently voiced apprehension about.

 Following a brief discussion on how the evaluation process worked, council voted.
 The vote for VitalCore to become the detention center’s new medical provider passed unanimously.

-Note: Editor’s note: A previous version of this story noted that a council member sat on the committee.
-That information has been corrected in the story below.